Classicality without local discriminability: decoupling entanglement and complementarity: The operational probabilistic structure: preliminary definitions and results

-\end{property} Notice that a necessary condition for a set of states $\{\rket{\rho_i}_\sys A\}_{i=1}^n$ to satisfy Property~\ref{prope:jpd} is that $\{\rket{\rho_i}_\sys A\}_{i=1}^n\subseteq\StN{A}$. \begin{definition}[classical theories] A \emph{classical theory} is a simplicial theory where the pure states of every system are jointly perfectly discriminable. \end{definition} Simplicial theories are not necessarily convex.
+\end{property} Notice that, in causal theories, a necessary condition for a set of states $\{\rket{\rho_i}_\sys A\}_{i=1}^n$ to satisfy Property~\ref{prope:jpd} is that $\{\rket{\rho_i}_\sys A\}_{i=1}^n\subseteq\StN{A}$. \begin{definition}[classical theories] A \emph{classical theory} is a simplicial theory where the pure states of every system are jointly perfectly discriminable. \end{definition} Simplicial theories are not necessarily convex.
 However, the set of states of a simplicial theory is relatively simple to treat, since every state admits of a unique decomposition into non-null extremal states.
-Moreover, simplicial theories are inherently causal, and for such theories $\ExtSt{A}\equiv\PurSt{A}$ for every system $\sys{A}$ (see Theorem 1 and its proof in Ref.~\cite{d2019classical}). \begin{definition}[Classical Theory] \emph{Classical Theory (CT)} is the OPT $\Theta$ satisfying the following properties: (i) $\Theta$ is simplicial and convex, (ii) local discriminability holds, (iii) the preparation-instruments of every system $\sys{A}\in\Sys{\Theta}$ are all the collections of states of $\sys{A}$ that add up to a point in the convex hull of $\PurSt{A}$, and (iv) the no-restriction hypothesis holds. \end{definition} Notice that, by Remark~\ref{rem:no-restriction}, in the above case the no-restriction hypothesis singles out a unique theory.
+Moreover, simplicial theories are inherently causal, and for such theories $\ExtSt{A}\equiv\PurSt{A}$ for every system $\sys{A}$ (see Theorem 1 and its proof in Ref.~\cite{d2019classical}).
+In the following, when dealing with simplicial theories, we will denote the unique deterministic effect of any system $\sys{A}$ by $\rbra{e}_{\sys{A}}$. \begin{definition}[Classical Theory] \emph{Classical Theory (CT)} is the OPT $\Theta$ satisfying the following properties: (i) $\Theta$ is simplicial and convex, (ii) local discriminability holds, (iii) the preparation-instruments of every system $\sys{A}\in\Sys{\Theta}$ are all the collections of states of $\sys{A}$ that add up to a point in the convex hull of $\PurSt{A}$, and (iv) the no-restriction hypothesis holds. \end{definition} Notice that, by Remark~\ref{rem:no-restriction}, in the above case the no-restriction hypothesis singles out a unique theory.
 CT and QT, despite being very different theories, feature some relevant common properties, most notably causality and local discriminability.
 They also share convexity and the no-restriction hypothesis.
 Indeed, both CT and QT also satisfy a stronger property, known as \emph{(strong) self-duality}~\cite{PhysRevLett.108.130401}.
 This means that, for every system $\sys{A}$, one has the equality $\EffC{A}=\StC{A}^{\vee}$ (using Riesz's representation).